theGetawayKyd/dawn-collection/README.md

 > If you're building a theme for the Shopify Theme Store, then you can use Dawn as a starting point.
 However, the theme that you submit needs to be [substantively different from Dawn](https://shopify.dev/themes/store/requirements#uniqueness) so that it provides added value for merchants.
 Learn about the [ways that you can use Dawn](https://shopify.dev/themes/tools/dawn#ways-to-use-dawn).

 Please note that the main branch may include code for features not yet released.
 The "stable" version of Dawn is available in the theme store.

+## Brand Switching Module

+This theme includes a brand switching module that allows customers to switch between different brands within a single store.
+The implementation is primarily server-side using Liquid with minimal JavaScript.

+### Features

+- Brand-specific product templates
+- Brand-specific collection templates
+- Brand-specific cart templates
+- Brand-specific CSS styling
+- Brand banner in header for brand switching

+### How It Works

+1. **Brand Selection**: Brand selection is stored in `cart.attributes.selected_brand` and persists throughout the customer's session.

+2. **Metaobjects**: Brand information is stored in Shopify metaobjects.
+Each brand metaobject includes:
+   - `brand_handle`: Unique identifier for the brand
+   - `title`: Display name of the brand
+   - `logo`: Brand logo image
+   - `menu_handle`: Handle of the menu to use for this brand
+   - `link`: URL for the brand's landing page

+3. **Template Handling**: The system dynamically loads brand-specific templates based on the selected brand:
+   - Product templates: `main-product.[brand_handle].liquid`
+   - Collection templates: `main-collection-product-grid.[brand_handle].liquid`
+   - Cart templates: `main-cart-items.[brand_handle].liquid`

+4. **CSS Styling**: Brand-specific CSS is loaded from `assets/[brand_handle].css`

+### Implementation

+- **Brand Banner**: `snippets/brand-banner.liquid` - Displays a horizontal list of brand logos for switching
+- **Brand Menu**: `snippets/brand-menu.liquid` - Loads brand-specific navigation menus
+- **Brand Product Template**: `snippets/brand-product-template.liquid` - Determines which product template to use
+- **Brand Product Section**: `sections/brand-product.liquid` - Dynamically renders brand-specific product templates

+### Setup Instructions

+1. **Create Brand Metaobjects**:
+   - In Shopify Admin, go to Settings > Custom data > Metaobjects
+   - Create a metaobject definition called "brand" with fields:
+     - brand_handle (single line text)
+     - title (single line text)
+     - logo (file reference)
+     - menu_handle (single line text)
+     - link (single line text or URL)
+   - Create entries for each brand

+2. **Add Brand Banner to Header**:
+   - The brand banner is already integrated into the header section
+   - You can enable/disable it in the theme editor under Header > Show brand banner

+3. **Create Brand-Specific Templates**:
+   - For each brand, create templates with the naming convention `[template-name].[brand_handle].liquid`
+   - Example: `main-product.xyz.liquid` for the XYZ brand's product page

+4. **Create Brand-Specific CSS**:
+   - For each brand, create a CSS file in the assets folder with the brand handle as the filename
+   - Example: `xyz.css` for the XYZ brand

+### Debugging

+If you encounter issues with metaobject access, enable debug mode in the theme editor under Header > Show debug information.
+This will display detailed information about the metaobjects and their values.

 ## Staying up to date with Dawn changes